matt-42/lithium/libraries/sql/README.md

 int count = con("select count(*) from users;").template read<int>();

+// Use placeholder to format your request according to some variables.
+// Note: PostgreSQL uses $1, ... $N placeholders, SQLite and Mysql use ?.
-// Use placeholder to format your request according to some variables. auto login = con("select login from users where id = ? and name = ?;")(42, "John")
+auto login = con("select login from users where id = ? and name = ?;")(42, "John")
               .template read_optional<std::string>();
 // Note: use read_optional when the request may not return data.